RobAshby4/discord_gdpr_parser/README.md

 # discord_gdpr_parser
-Parse and generate relevant data from your twitter gdpr download
+Parse and generate relevant data from your discord gdpr download

 required:
 - `nodejs`